 Soon after he was commissioned, Berle was transferred into Intelligence and served in the Dominican Republic.
-Here, he applied his legal skills clearing the land titles for the South Puerto Rico Sugar Company as part of a wartime effort to increase sugar production for US consumers.
+There, he applied his legal skills clearing the land titles for the South Puerto Rico Sugar Company as part of a wartime effort to increase sugar production for U.S. consumers.
 He was then posted to the Versailles Peace Conference where he joined the American delegation as an aide to his former professor Robert Lord of Harvard.
 Berle’s “worm’s eye view” of the conference had a profound impact on him.
 He recounted how he was initially “carried away” by the idealism of Wilson’s Fourteen Points.
 At Versailles, Berle worked on a committee that focused on the new Baltic republics, and this led to him to meet John Maynard Keynes.

 The First World War also expanded the intellectual horizons of Means.
 After basic training at Plattsburgh, where he met Berle, Means was accepted into aeronautics training, but an unfortunate crash ended his hopes of becoming a pilot.
 In the immediate postwar period, Means travelled to Turkey to assist American aid efforts.
-Here, he had the opportunity to observe how the trade in carpets was conducted in radically different cultural context.
-His interest in the industry sparked by his experience in Turkey, Means established a high end carpet or rug manufacturing company soon after his demobilization.
+There, he had the opportunity to observe how the trade in carpets was conducted in radically different cultural context.
+Means interest in the industry was sparked by his experience in Turkey, where he established a high-end carpet and rug manufacturing company soon after his demobilization.

 After his return to the United States, Berle practiced corporate law, co-founding his own practice in 1924, and taught finance at Harvard Business School (HBS) from 1925.
-Berle began published about corporate governance in Columbia Law Review and Harvard Law Review.
+Berle began his teachings by publishing about corporate governance in Columbia Law Review and Harvard Law Review.
 His growing stature as an expert on corporations led the Encyclopaedia Britannica to ask him in 1928 to write the entry for “Corporation” in a new edition.
 Berle’s ideas about corporate governance were shaped by other Americans who were interested in limiting what they saw as the excessive selfishness of current business leaders.
 Berle’s earliest publications on corporations had brought him to the attention of William Ripley, the Harvard economics professor who had published Main Street and Wall Street in 1927.
 Ripley had, in turn, been influenced by Louis Brandeis’s 1914 book Other People’s Money and Thorstein Veblen’s 1923 book Absentee Ownership and Business Enterprise.
-Brandeis was a crusading lawyer who was appointed to the Supreme Court by President Wilson in 1916, while Veblen was an Institutionalist economist whose radical views had cost him several academic appointments.
+Brandeis was a crusading lawyer who was appointed to the Supreme Court by President Wilson in 1916, while Veblen was an Institutional economist whose radical views had cost him several academic appointments.

 Drawing on the iconoclastic ideas of Veblen and Brandeis as well as his own research, Ripley identified a huge expansion in both the number and value of corporations since the outbreak of the First World War.
-In the 1920s, some progressive businessmen were moving away from shareholder primacy towards the view that managers ought to consider the interests of other stakeholders.
+In the 1920s, some progressive businessmen were moving away from shareholder primacy, towards the view that managers ought to consider the interests of other stakeholders.
 For instance, this idea was endorsed by Robert Brookings, a businessman and philanthropist.
 Owen Young, first chairman of the Radio Corporation of America (RCA), said in a 1927 Harvard Business School address that “I hope the day may come when these great business organizations will truly belong to the men who are giving their lives and their efforts to them.
 I care not in what capacity”.
-Berle and Means was thus part of a community of scholars and practitioners who were interested in challenging the idea that the primary or sole purpose of a corporation was to maximize the return on the shareholders’ investment.
+Berle and Means were thus part of a community of scholars and practitioners who were interested in challenging the idea that the primary or sole purpose of a corporation was to maximize the return on the shareholders’ investment.